-And finally, calcium supplements support the growth of healthy bones and teeth.
-However, it is best to always ask your vet for advice on this.
+And finally, supplements with calcium support the growth of healthy bones and teeth.
+Yet, as always, it is best to always ask your vet for advice before giving your puppies any supplements.

 What To Do If Puppy Teething Causes More Problems?

 During their teething stage, complications may also arise.
-Some of these complications are increased temperature or fever, abdominal pain, diarrhea, listlessness, restlessness, and salivation.
+These complications include increased temperature or fever, abdominal pain, diarrhea, listlessness, restlessness, and salivation.

 If it does come to the point where you need to help your puppy with his teeth, there are a few small things you can do.

 If these little puppy teething tips and tricks do not help, you should visit a vet.
 He can definitely help.
-If he finds it necessary, he will remove your dog’s teeth.
+If he finds it necessary, he will remove your retained baby teeth to give way to the growth of permanent adult teeth.

 Usually, the tooth change is quite harmless.
-However, if serious problems occur, such as broken teeth, inflamed gums, or falling out of new teeth, it is advisable to consult an expert.
+However, if serious problems occur, such as cracked teeth, inflamed gums, or falling out of a pup’s adult teeth, it is advisable to consult an expert.

-When the teething period is finally over, dental care should be regularly practiced.
-So that your quadruped has long fun with his new teeth, there are things you must do.
+When the teething timeline is finally over, dental care should be regularly practiced.
+So that your four-pawed furry companion has long fun with his new teeth, there are things you must do.

-Too much plaque causes tartar, which in turn can lead to gum inflammation.
+Too much plaque causes tartar, which in turn can lead to gum inflammation and periodontal disease.
 Regular tooth brushing with his own toothbrush and a good dog toothpaste would improve the dental health of your furry pets.

-Chew sticks or chew balls are particularly suitable for the prevention of tartar.
-They rub off the tartar and keep the teeth clean.
-Another advantage of chewing articles is that they strengthen the teeth and have a relaxing effect on dogs.
+Chew sticks or chew balls are particularly suitable for the prevention of tartar and plaque buildup.
+These sticks rub off the tartar and plaque and keep the teeth clean.
+Another advantage of chewing products is that they strengthen the teeth and have a relaxing effect on dogs.